patwaririshab/CoronaCare/README.md

   - `styles:` this module holds application level styles
 - `index.js:` this is the application entry file.
 This must not be messed with.

+# Challenges Faced

+1. Setting up `react-native-navigation`
+  - It was a horrific experience trying to debug why `react-native-navigation` isnt working.
+    I kept getting the error mentioned in https://github.com/wix/react-native-navigation/issues/5520
+  - Resolution:
+    - Manually update the android native files as per instruction in the library documentaion
+    - FOR IOS:
+      - **DO NOT DO** do manual linking first
+      - Simply have to `cd ios && pod install`
+      - Then go to AppDelegate.m and then udpate the didFinishLaunchingWithOptions() entry method with the code in the documentation